Mike Matera - CIS @ Cabrillo College#

-These are the classes I’m teaching in the fall.
+These are the classes I’m teaching in the spring.
 You can find course pages using the menu at the top of the page.

 Technology inspires me and I’m grateful to be able to share my love of tech with students.
 I’ve been an instructor at Cabrillo College since 2013.
 In that time I’ve taught many CIS and CS classes.

 Programming is my passion and I’ve taught classes in Python (CIS-15), C++ (CS-11M) and BASH (CIS-98).
 Information Security is more important than ever with a booming job market.
 I’ve taught Cabrillo’s introduction to computer security (CIS-75) and forensics (CIS-77) classes.
 Databases are an integral part of most modern applications.
 CIS-54 is an introduction to relational database management systems.
 Networking is how we turn computers into working systems and the cloud.
 I’ve taught the introduction to networking (CIS-81) and how to debug networks using Wireshark (CIS-140NA).
 I’m a <b>Linux</b> expert and I’ve taught all of Cabrillo’s Linux courses, CIS-90, CIS-191, CIS-192 and CIS-193.
 Windows is the operating system for work.
 I’ve taught all of Cabrillo’s advanced Windows classes (CIS-194, CIS-195 and CIS-196).